Does Your Teen’s Mood Seem A Bit Off or Concern You?

 Being a teenager is tough

-However, today in the midst of a pandemic it’s much worse.
+However, today in the life after a worldwide pandemic, it’s much worse.
 Teens are growing up in a world of uncertainty.
 They are trying to figure out hormones, friendships, self-esteem, and what they want to be when they grow up.
 They really want more independence, but they need to know they have a parent they can rely on.
 Your teen has many new thoughts and feelings to deal with, has questions about life but may have difficulty expressing them clearly with you.
 We have been able to help many teens get through family conflicts, improve communication, manage anger, and cope with life’s heartaches.

 If your teen is stuck…